mozilla-services/autopush/docs/architecture.rst

 assume the tables already exist.
 Scripts are provided that can be run weekly to ensure all necessary tables are present, and tables old enough are dropped.

-Within a few days of the new month, the load on the prior months table will fall as all clients transition solely to the new month.
-The read/write units on the prior month then may be lowered.
+Within a few days of the new month, the load on the prior months table will fall as clients transition to the new table.
+The read/write units on the prior month may then be lowered.

 Message Table
 -------------